isamu-isozaki/teamai_test/support/index.html.md

 1. Any other supporting information

 Include your Manager, Director of Support, Abuse Team and Chief Culture Officer in this issue.
-Together we will evaluate on a case-by-case basis whether to take action (e.g. ban the user from the forums for violating the Code of Conduct).
+Together we will evaluate on a case-by-case basis whether to take action (e.g. ban the user from the forums for violating the Code of Conduct/index.html.md).

 ## Our Meetings